kdmsit/crysxpp/README.md

 - ``../model/model_pp.pth`` : Saved model for that particular property.
 -  ``../results/Prediction/<DATE>/<DATETIME>/out.txt`` : All the traing results for all epochs and all the hyperparameters are saved here.

+### Predict material properties with a pre-trained CGCNN model
+Before predicting the material properties, you will need to:

+- [Define a customized dataset](#define-a-customized-dataset) at `root_dir` to store the structure-property relations of interest.
+- Obtain a pre-trained CrysXPP model saved in ``../model/model_pp.pth``.

+Then, in directory src, you can predict the properties of the crystals in root_dir:

+python predict.py --property-model <Pretrain_CrysXPP_path>

+After predicting, you will get one file in src directory:

+test_results.csv: stores the ID, target value, and predicted value for each crystal in test set.
+Here the target value is just any number that you set while defining the dataset in id_prop.csv, which is not important

 ## Data

 We have used the dataset provided by [CGCNN](https://github.com/txie-93/cgcnn).
 Please use the dataset to reproduce the results.
 CIF files are given in the "data/" directory and in id_prop file we have formation energy values.